team-exor/exor-mn-installer/README.md

 sudo sh exor-mn-installer.sh -N 4
 ```

-#### Install 2nd wallet using IPv6 (not required, but also skip the disk swap file setup and brute-force protection setup since those only need to be installed once):
+#### Install 2nd wallet using IPv6:

 ```
-sudo sh exor-mn-installer.sh -n 2 -s -b
+sudo sh exor-mn-installer.sh -n 2
 ```

-#### Install 2nd wallet using IPv4 (a 2nd ip address needs to be specified if you have purchased more than 1 IPv4 ip address) (not required, but also skip the disk swap file setup and brute-force protection setup since those only need to be installed once):
+#### Install 2nd wallet using IPv4:

+**NOTE:** You cannot install more than one IPv4 wallet on the same IPv4 address.
+Assuming you have purchased more than one IPv4 IP address, you will need to explicitly specify the 2nd IP address using the `-i <ip address>` argument

+Example:

 ```
-sudo sh exor-mn-installer.sh -n 2 -N 4 -i 45.32.168.34 -s -b
+sudo sh exor-mn-installer.sh -n 2 -N 4 -i 45.32.168.34
 ```

-**NOTE:** Installing the 3rd, 4th, 5th, etc wallets are identical to the 2nd wallet except that you would change the -n value to 3, 4, 5, etc
+**NOTE:** Installing the 3rd, 4th, 5th, etc wallets are identical to the 2nd wallet except that you would change the `-n` value to 3, 4, 5, etc

 ```
-sudo sh exor-mn-installer.sh -n 3 -s -b sudo sh exor-mn-installer.sh -n 4 -s -b sudo sh exor-mn-installer.sh -n 5 -s -b
+sudo sh exor-mn-installer.sh -n 3
+sudo sh exor-mn-installer.sh -n 4
+sudo sh exor-mn-installer.sh -n 5
 ```

 **NOTE:** If you are installing multiple wallets, they do not need to be installed in any specific order although it is generally easier to install in numerical sequence (install 1 then 2 then 3, etc).